CharlieDigital/coderev/web/content/the-impact-of-ai-on-the-technical-interview-process.md

 description: AI's increasing competency at complex tasks like coding creates a boon for teams that want to harness AI to boost productivity.
 However, many teams haven't stopped to rethink their technical candidate screening and qualification process to account for these rapid changes.
 ---

-# The Impact of AI on Technical Interview Design
+# The Impact of AI on the Technical Interview Process

 [{{ $doc.author }}]{.post-author} - [{{ $doc.date }}]{.post-date}

 [{{ $doc.description }}]{.post-desc}

-At the end of 2024, the startup I had joined was slowly winding down in an *acqui-hire*.
+At the end of 2024, the startup I had joined was slowly winding down in an acqui-hire.
 As a part of this process, the entire engineering team would need to go through a round of technical interviews as a part of the leveling process.

 To prepare for this, the team was told to prepare by studying leetcode and system design as these were known to be a part of the process for several of the potential acquiring companies.